A product for permutation groups and topological groups: Topological properties of the product

 \section{Topological properties of the product}

-If we bestow $\sym(\sta)$ and $\sym(\stb)$ with their respective permutation topologies, then $\Boxproduct{\gpa}{\gpb}{}$ under the permutation topology of $\sym (\Vb)$ preserves some topological properties of $\gpa$ and $\gpb$ but does not preserve discreteness.
-In this section, all topological statements are with respect to the permutation topology, which is described in Section~\ref{subsection:perm_topology}. \\
+If we bestow $\sym(\sta)$ and $\sym(\stb)$ with their respective permutation topologies, then the box product of $\gpa$ and $\gpb$ (under its usual permutation topology) preserves some topological properties of $\gpa$ and $\gpb$ but does not preserve discreteness.
+In this section, all topological statements are with respect to the permutation topology, which is described in Section~\ref{subsection:perm_topology}.